meliikaa/Utilizing-Function-Approximation-Technique-and-Neural-Network-Controllers-on-a-2-DOF-Painter-Robot/README.md

-# 2DOF-serial-painter-robot(accepted paper in ICROM 2022 will be published in IEEE)
-A 2 DOF serial link structure was designed in SolidWorks software 2- Its dynamic and kinematic equations were derived and simulated in Matlab(Simulink) 3- Different kinds of adaptive controllers were tested (LIP, Robust Control Based on Passivity, Adaptive Passivity).
-However, all had some problems, and as a result FAT controller was investigated.
-4- Moreover, due to other issues FAT controller was not enough, so a neural network controller was also proposed.
-5- after the simulation, the robot was printed and assembled.
+2DOF Serial Painter Robot

+This repository contains the code and design files for a 2-degree-of-freedom (2DOF) serial link structure painter robot.
+The project aims to develop a robot capable of performing painting tasks efficiently and accurately.
+Features

+    Design: The robot structure was designed using SolidWorks software, ensuring a robust and functional mechanism.

+    Simulation: The dynamic and kinematic equations of the robot were derived and simulated in Matlab (Simulink), providing a comprehensive understanding of its behavior.

+    Adaptive Controllers: Various adaptive controllers, including LIP (Linear Inverted Parameter), Robust Control Based on Passivity, and Adaptive Passivity, were tested.
+However, each controller exhibited certain limitations and issues.

+    FAT Controller: Considering the shortcomings of the previous controllers, the investigation focused on the FAT (Function Approximation Technique) controller, which showed promising results.

+    Neural Network Controller: In addition to the FAT controller, a neural network controller was proposed to address specific challenges and augment the robot's performance.

+    Hardware Implementation: After successful simulation, the robot was physically realized through 3D printing and assembly.

+Accessing the Research Paper

+For a detailed understanding of the project, please refer to the research paper published at IEEE Xplore.
+You can access the paper using the following link: https://ieeexplore.ieee.org/document/10025162

+Feel free to explore the code and design files provided in this repository.
+For any questions or inquiries, please contact me.